ramazanyarar/recsim/README.md

 # recsim
-The recommendatıon system is based on simulatıon
+The recommendation system is based on simulation